jklsnt/taproot3/src/history/history11/KBxHistoriographyOfTheRevolutionPrezPrep.md

 						- allows people to participate who normally don't get a say in politics
 						- very visible, homemade clothes in a culture which values fashion

+***
+#extract

+# the essay!
+Class, class, and class!

+the rejected fashion, about class not race, uneducated people can't read so not ideological

+read aloud -> dont need to be literate

+about class strucutre: many headed hydra transnational working class that are the root of the revolution